genesiscommunitysuccess/docs/docs/00_fuse/02_quick-start/04_user_interface.md

 - our UI available in a web browser
 - the ability to make changes to our UI and reflect those changes in our web browser
+- a working connection between the server and UI

 ## User interface set-up